Norton Commando History

 First Commando Model

 With production starting in spring of 1968, the first Commando model was the Mark-1.
-In retrospect, it was called 'Fastback', but when released, it was the only Commando model.
+In retrospect, it was called 'Fastback', but when released, it was the only model.

 Commando 750S